vitaut/vitaut.net/_posts/2015-02-26-comparison-of-cppformat-and-printf.md

 Note that GCC doesn't even give a warning with `-Wall -Wextra -pedantic`.

+As was pointed out in one of the comments on Reddit, you can get a warning with `-Wformat-nonliteral`.
+As the name suggests, this will only warn you that the format string is nonliteral.

 Here's the C++ Format version:

 {% highlight c++ %}